Portal User Guide

 From left to right:

-This will remove all assets from your current selection.
+Remove all assets from your current selection.

 The current asset count for your selection.

-: Allows you to download your entire selection in one action.
+Download your entire selection in one action.
 This will create a .zip file in your browser's default location.

 View asset